Inscryption-Online-Multiplayer/inscr-onln-plus/README.md

 ### How to add Custom music

 Same as portrait and sigils.
 You open the game file create a folder name asset if you haven't.
 Create a folder name sound in it and another music inside of sound.
 Then you will put you music file there, the file name will be the option name in the game.
-It support both .wave and .mp3 (haven't test .mp3 but i should work. .ogg will be added I just forgot to add it)
+It support both .wave and .mp3 (haven't test .mp3 but i should work. .ogg is weird godot don;t seem to be able to load it)

 #### TODO